How to Apply Insect Repellent

 Take back your yard with the Cowley's Mosquito Reduction Program.
 Whether you're trying to enjoy your yard or having a family reunion, wedding, or other special events, those party-crashing kamikaze mosquitoes are determined to ruin your affair.
 However, with our mosquito treatment program, their lifespan and rude behavior will be short-lived.

-If you want to be rid of mosquitoes and other pests in your Mercer, Ocean, Monmouth, Middlesex County yard, call Cowleys Pest Services today for a free estimate!
+If you want to be rid of mosquitoes and other pests in your Mercer, Ocean, Monmouth, Somerset, & Middlesex County yard, call Cowleys Pest Services today for a free estimate!

 Mosquitoes have the capability to transmit viral diseases.
 Cowleys Pest Services' Mosquito & Tick Reduction Program reduces the population of mosquitoes and their larvae by specifically treating areas throughout your property where mosquitoes are likely to breed, and by removing the presence of standing water.